ibm-cloud-docs/cis/range.md

     "messages": []
 }
 ```
+{: codeblock}

-**DNS Name** - Your application is associated with a DNS name on your domain.
+* **DNS Name** - Your application is associated with a DNS name on your domain.

-**Protocol/Edge port** - Port on which your application is running.
+* **Protocol/Edge port** - Port on which your application is running.
 Connections to these addresses are proxied to your origin.

-**Origin direct** - IP on which your application is running, and the port that you want traffic to flow through from the edge to your origin.
+* **Origin direct** - IP on which your application is running, and the port that you want traffic to flow through from the edge to your origin.

-**IP Firewall** - If enabled, firewall rules with a Block action are enforced for this Range application.
+* **IP Firewall** - If enabled, firewall rules with a Block action are enforced for this Range application.

-**PROXY Protocol** - Enable if you have a proxy in-line that supports PROXY Protocol v1.
+* **PROXY Protocol** - Enable if you have a proxy in-line that supports PROXY Protocol v1.
 In most cases, this setting remains disabled.

-**Origin DNS** - Name of the load balancer that you want to set as your origin.
+* **Origin DNS** - Name of the load balancer that you want to set as your origin.

-**Origin Port:** - Port of your service.
+* **Origin Port:** - Port of your service.

 ### Listing all Range apps
-{:#range-list-all-apps}
+{: #range-list-all-apps}

 **Request:**